AaltoSciComp/scicomp-docs/triton/help.rst

 free to post your issue there.
 Either admins or other users can reply --- and you should feel free to reply and help others, too.
-The system is accessible from anywhere in the world, but you need to login with HAKA (using your Aalto account).
+The system is accessible from anywhere in the world, but you need to login with HAKA (using the button).
 All newly created issues are reported to admins by email.

 This is primary support channel and meant for general issues like